A total number of 5,986 votes have been casted up till 21 November 2005!

 Jim Hacker: "What does GCMG stand for?"

-Bernard Woolley: "God Calls Me God."
+Bernard Woolley: "God Calls Me God."2.3 The Death List

 With 40.8% of the votes the following pure governmental quote won: